 - You could be called out on strike: The union may call upon you to take part in a strike.
 In the event of a strike, your stipend stops.
 Being out on strike could interrupt your academic and research work.
 While the university would never want to see a strike take place, it cannot prevent one if the union demands it.

 Is the union process simple?

 Unions often try to convince people to sign Authorization Cards by telling them that everyone is signing cards and that there will soon be an election and a new contract that will earn everyone more money and improve working conditions.
 Unions make the process sound swift and simple.
-In fact, it is very possible that it could take years before any contract is signed and many SGAs, including the organizers, may have already graduated and moved on from Northeastern.
+In fact, it is very possible that it could take many months or even years before any contract is signed and many SGAs, including the organizers, may have already graduated and moved on from Northeastern.
 Consider the following:

 The pre-election process can take years:

 A union must first collect enough signed Authorization Cards to request an election.
 This process often takes months or longer.
 The United Autoworkers announced they have a majority of support, but are still trying to collect signatures.
 According to a Boston College graduate union website, the United Autoworkers spent two years organizing at BC before their election petition was filed.

 Moving from signed cards to a vote can take months:

 Once the union files for an election based on signed cards, it can take months before an election is scheduled.
 For example, it took the United Autoworkers six months to get an election at Boston College once a petition was filed.

 It can take months or even a year or more after an election before bargaining starts: